Loading figure…

 Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.

-Why: Sponsoring the Addressing Climate Financial Risk Act directly supports bold actions to address climate change, aligning with the stated position on climate action.
+Why: Sponsoring the Addressing Climate Financial Risk Act directly supports federal action to cut emissions, aligning with the stated position on climate change.

 View source →Jul 29, 2025 · Congress.gov